AdobeDocs/federated-audience-composition.en/help/compositions/orchestrate-activities.md

 Once you have completed the workflow, add en **[!UICONTROL End]** activity at the end of the diagram.
 This activity allow you to visually mark the end of a workflow and has no functional impact.

 After successfully designing the workflow diagram, you can execute the workflow and track the progress of its various tasks.
-[Learn how to start a workflow and monitor its execution](start-monitor-workflows.md)